Haraldlons/IPK-NTNU-Table-Tennis-ELO-Ladder/README.md

 # IPK NTNU Table Tennis ELO Ladder

 TODO: Make this README.md complete!
 NB!
-This is not just a template I have yet to fill out.
+This is taken from a template in which I still have something to add.

 ## How to update the ladder
 1. Gather all new "Match history" sheets
-2. Open "matches.csv" and fill out the newly played matches
+2. Open "Data/matches.csv" and fill out the newly played matches
-3. go to "pyCharm" directory
+3. go to "Main_program" directory
-4. Run calculate the new ELO scores for everyone
+4. Run 'main.py' to calculate the new ELO scores for everyone
 ```
+cd Main_program
 python main.py
 ```
 4.1.
 If any new members have joined the league, you will get a warning:

 ```
 ========================================================================
 Player named 'Ola Nordmann' is NOT FOUND in the player database.
 ========================================================================
 ```

-Open 'players.csv' and add the new player.
+Open 'Data/players.csv' and add the new player.
 You can then rerun 'main.py'.
 5. Plot the ELO temporal score of every player
 ```
 python plot_temporal_elo.py